orta/snowpack-plugin-hmr-phaser/README.md

+This was a proof of concept, which became https://github.com/orta/snowpack-plugin-hmr-phaser

+---

 ## Snowpack plugin for Phaser

 A WIP Plugin for Hot Module Reloading in Phaser Scenes and Sprites in a Snowpack app.